top of page

 GETTING THERE:

 This site is a short 5-10 minute drive south from town on Hwy 89.
 Park at Lower Valley Energy.
-At first the power plant may look intimidating, but as you reach the trailhead you’ll find that the power lines are easily avoidable.
-The trail starts on the left side of the power plant from the parking lot.
+The power plant may look intimidating from the parking lot, but as you reach the trailhead you’ll find that the power lines are easily avoidable.
+The trail starts on the north side of the power plant from the parking lot.

 LAUNCH:

 The main launch is located roughly ¾ the way up to the ridgetop.
 Due to heavy use in recent years, our hiking trail to launch is nicely developed.
-If there is enough wind, savvy pilots can bench up without hiking all the way to the top.
+If there is enough wind, savvy pilots can kite or bench up without hiking all the way to launch.
 First-timers and novice/intermediate pilots are advised to use the main launch as it has a wind sock, and is clear of most potential line-snagging vegetation.
 This is a steep sidehill launch; proficient ground handling skills are required for getting off the hill safely.
+Ensure that your lines are laid out cleanly to avoid snagging sage or dead branches upon inflation, and be prepared to check your glider firmly in moderate winds: your wing will likely come up overhead rapidly due to the steep slope and acceleration of wind up the ridge face.

 LZ:

 There are a few landing options at Nelsons.
-The more popular option is to land near the bottom of the ridge where the terrain flattens out.
+The most popular and conservative option is to land near the bottom of the ridge where the terrain flattens out.
 Scope out the streamer placed just off the hiking trail on your way up- it makes a great target for spotting your landing.
-If you want to avoid the slight slope, there’s a flatter area a bit further downhill.
+If you want to avoid the slight slope, there’s a flatter area a bit further downslope (to the west).
 The one crux with this landing option is avoiding the power lines that border the north and east end of it.
-There are some uneven terrain and gopher holes, as well as a plethora of bushes that like to grab onto your wing.
+There is some uneven terrain and gopher holes, as well as a plethora of bushes that like to grab onto your wing.

 BE AWARE OF: